StrangeBeeCorp/docs/docs/thehive/administration/organizations/add-remove-an-existing-user-account-from-an-organization.md

 ### As an organization administrator

-{!includes/access-manage-user-accounts.md!}
+{% include-markdown "includes/access-manage-user-accounts.md" %}

 !!! info "Adding existing users not supported"
     As an organization administrator, you can remove an existing user from an organization or [create a new user account](../../user-guides/organization/configure-organization/manage-user-accounts/create-a-user-account.md#as-an-organization-administrator), but you can't add an existing user.
 To do so, ask someone with an admin-type profile.

-1. {!includes/organization-view-go-to.md!}
+1. {% include-markdown "includes/organization-view-go-to.md" %}

-2. {!includes/users-tab-go-to.md!}
+2. {% include-markdown "includes/users-tab-go-to.md" %}

 3. Select :fontawesome-solid-ellipsis: next to the user account you want to remove from the organization.